 As well as delivering teaching resources at greater speed, with more ease, ICT also improves long-term learning outcomes.
-When students use ICT resources, they are not just completing tasks and crossing off curriculum checklists, they are gaining transferrable digital skills that can be used not only in further education, but in the future professional careers they pursue.
+When students use ICT resources, they are not just completing tasks and crossing off curriculum checklists, they are gaining transferrable digital skills that can be used not only in further education but in the future professional careers they pursue.

 How does ICT set up students for a better future?

 ICT bolsters the curriculum and can be specifically tailored to a range of difficulties or learning impairments.
 Physical texts and notebooks are limiting because they cannot be customised.
-When the curriculum is digital, it can be delivered in picture, video, or audio format.
+When the curriculum is digital, it can be delivered in a picture, video, or audio format.
 Some students will respond better to colourful images, whilst some might prefer to listen to audio recordings.
 With ICT, there is far more variety to choose from.

-Improvements to the quality of audio-visual technology in interactive whiteboards, laptops and tablets creates improved opportunities for those students that have visual or auditory impairments too.
+Improvements to the quality of audio-visual technology in interactive whiteboards, laptops and tablets create improved opportunities for those students that have visual or auditory impairments too.
 If a hard of hearing student relies on sign language or subtitles for their lessons, a high-quality, low-latency device will enhance their experience entirely.
 If the internet lags or the quality of the screen is poor, and the student cannot decipher the text, they miss out on crucial lessons, which is why strong ICT infrastructure is so critical.

 By introducing them to technology in their formative years, they will also develop better skills, gain more confidence, and feel more empowered when they leave the school environment.

 What does ICT require to be most effective?